WebDevStudios/wds-blocks/README.md

 ## Theme Development

-- wd_s must be 100% compatible with all blocks.
+wd_s must be 100% compatible with all blocks.
 If you imported from Local or ran the install script, then wd_s has been cloned using the `feature/gutenberg` branch.

+- Be sure that all blocks look and work as expected in the Dashboard
+- Check to see that blocks display correctly on the front-end
+- If a block is broken, create an issue at [WDS Gutenberg](https://github.com/WebDevStudios/wds-gutenberg/issues) and assign the label: [wd_s](https://github.com/WebDevStudios/wds-gutenberg/labels/wd_s)
-Please work in that branch, and push up PRs for review.
+- Please branch off the `feature/gutenberg`, and push up PRs for review
+- Code reviews will have to happen in the [wd_s repo](https://github.com/WebDevStudios/wd_s/pulls)

 ## Gulp Commands